rchoudhary/blog/content/pointer-basics.md

 > A variable or scalar is a storage address (identified by a memory address) paired with an associated symbolic name, which contains some known or unknown quantity of information referred to as a value

-Put more briefly, a variable is a chunk of memory that has a name and contains some data.
+Put more briefly, <span class="hl">a **variable** is a chunk of memory that has a name and contains some data.</span>

 In C and C++, variables also have a _type_ associated with them that tells you how big a chunk of memory the variable takes up and what kind of data the chunk contains.

 Every uniquely named variable corresponds to a _unique_ chunk of memory!